 - Spirit Choice Dental Insurance

 Both plans offer coverage for implants.
 You will have dental insurance within three days—which is a short waiting period compared to other options.
-You will have a one-time, annual deductible of $100 and the annual maximum coverage is $5,000.
+You will have a one-time, lifetime deductible of $100 and the annual maximum coverage is $5,000.
 The monthly premiums vary by state.

 Lifetime caps only apply to child orthodontics, according to a representative.
 There is an important exception, though.
 If you have missing teeth before signing up, Spirit Dental won’t cover those implants.